sandeshsuryawanshi/My_Health_Awareness_App/README.md

 <h1 align="center"># My_Health_Awareness_App </h1>

 <h3 align="center"> This is My final year project of diploma.
-I have made an application which  gives information about diseases.
+I have made an application which  gives information about different types of diseases it's causes, signs and treatment tips also.
 👩‍💻📱